riscv-non-isa/riscv-arch-test/generic-framework/README.md

 initialized to some meaningful non-zero value, such as `0x55555555`.

-It is up to the specific implementation whether any non-state side-effects, such as output are caused by this macro.
+It is up to the specific implementation whether any non-state side-effects, such as output are caused by the implementation of `INITIALIZE_STATE`

 ### `VALIDATE_STATE`